Armed Services and Veterans Affairs

 More on Armed Services and Veterans Affairs

 WASHINGTON, D.C. – This week, Rep.Johnson joined with House Democratic colleagues in signing a petition to force a vote on the bipartisan DREAM Act, which would provide a permanent solution to allow young undocumented immigrants brought here as children to remain in this country legally.
+If the petition is signed by a majority of members, the House would be forced to take a vote on this legislation.
+Rep. Johnson also called on Republicans to participate in this effort to force a vote.

 WASHINGTON, D.C. – Congressman Hank Johnson (GA-04) released the following statement after the Trump Administration announced it would rescind the Deferred Action for Childhood Arrivals (DACA) program: